-All Library users, regardless of status, will be encouraged to make requests for Library purchases by contacting any of the Library staff.
+All library users, regardless of status, will be encouraged to make requests for library purchases by contacting any of the Library staff.
 If the item is consistent with the collection policy guidelines, and if funding is available, the material may be acquired.

-The chair, Library services and the professional librarian consult with faculty to obtain purchasing recommendations, and also use selection tools, such as review publications, bibliographies, and publisher catalogs to select materials.
-Responsibility for collection development lies with the chair, Library services, and dean, arts and sciences.
+The chair, library services and the professional librarian consult with faculty to obtain purchasing recommendations, and also use selection tools, such as review publications, bibliographies, and publisher catalogs to select materials.
+Responsibility for collection development lies with the chair, library services, and dean, academic support.